gitkraken/vscode-gitlens/README.md

   - Provides additional upstream status nodes, if the current branch is tracking a remote branch and,
     - is behind the upstream &mdash; quickly see and explore the specific commits behind the upstream (i.e. commits that haven't been pulled)
     - is ahead of the upstream &mdash; quickly see and explore the specific commits ahead of the upstream (i.e. commits that haven't been pushed)
-  - A context menu provides _Open Repository in Remote_, and _Refresh_ commands
+  - A context menu provides _Open Repository on Remote_, and _Refresh_ commands
   - **Changed Files** &mdash; lists all the "working" changes
     - Expands to a file-based view of all changed files in the working tree ([optionally](#repositories-explorer-settings 'Jump to the Repositories explorer settings')) and/or all files in all commits ahead of the upstream
   - **History (current-branch)** &mdash; lists the revision (commit) history of the current branch